-In summary, while the financial outlook provides challenges and the company implements major initiatives across a number of business activities.
-Indue remains successful with a balanced top and bottom line view.
+We will continue to implement major initiatives across a number of business activities to enhance our existing and future product offering.
 Our core focus continues to be delivering sustainable value for our customers and shareholders through balanced outcomes of service, product, returns and security.